 June 14, 1777, the Second Continental Congress passed a resolution that “the flag of the United States be 13 stripes, alternating red and white, with a blue field with 13 stars representing the 13 colonies”.
 On 1916, President Woodrow Wilson established June 14th as Flag Day.

 We the people of the United States have been celebrating Flag Day for over 100 years.
 Take some time to learn a new tid bit about the flag and hang your flag outside.
-Make sure you bring it in before dusk unless you have a dedicated light source on your flag.
+It is imperative that you bring your flag inside before dusk unless you have a dedicated light source on your flag.

 Follow these link to learn more facts and history of the flag.